rpt09-mulder/booking/README.md

 ### Component Architecture

 #### App.js
 This is the main component that contains most of the client side logic.
 It uses axios to handle both the POST request for the user to book a date range and the GET request to retrieve the already booked dates and pass them down to the date selector as props.
-It's responsiblity also includes any success/error message handling that is being communicated from the server.
+It's responsibility also includes any success/error message handling that is being communicated from the server.

 #### DateSelector.js